stanleyeosakul/angular-universal-firebase/README.md

     },
     ```

-5. Install dependencies in the `functions` directory
+5. Install all dependencies in the `functions` directory using `yarn`.
     ```
-    npm install
+    yarn install
     ```

-6. Copy the `dist` directory into the `functions` directory to make `/functions/dist/`.
-This is because Firebase functions cannot access files outside of the `functions` directory.
+6. Copy the `dist` and `dist-server` folders into the `functions` directory.
+This is because Firebase functions cannot access files outside of this directory.
+There should now be exact copies of those two folders in `functions/dist` and `functions/dist-server`, respectively.

 7. Create Firebase function (`index.html`) to serve the app.
 This file is found in the `functions` directory.
     ```javascript